-In part 3 c - a state question where candidates had to give an advantage of Sugarfina using a window display.
-Again, as mentioned earlier, from the responses seen, a number of candidates gave a valid answer but did not relate it back to Sugarfina, and therefore did not gain the mark available.
-Nearly a fifth of the candidates gained the mark.
-Again, even if the candidate mentions Sugarfina but did not put the response in context they would not gain the mark.
-An example where a candidate's response would not gain the mark. 'it allows the customer to know what the shop sells with looking from outside'.
-The response is correct but not in context, for the candidate to gain the mark they could have added, 'to see the different selection of sweets for sale'.
+In part 3 c - another state question where candidates had to give an advantage of why Tesco's gives its customers loyalty cards.
+Again, as mentioned earlier, from the responses seen, a number of candidates gave a valid answer but did not relate it back to Tesco and therefore did not gain the mark available.
+Nearly two fifths of the candidates gained the mark.
+Again, even if the candidate mentions Tesco but did not put the response in context, they would not gain the mark.
+If Tesco appears in the question and the candidates uses the name then they are not answering in context.
+An example where a candidate's response would not gain the mark, 'to maintain consistency of customers by creating a good relationship between them and the customers'.
+The response is correct but not in context, for the candidate to gain the mark they could have added, 'so they return again and again to Tesco to gain extra rewards'.

-In part 3 d - candidates were asked to give one possible reason why Sugarfina has a logo.
-Nearly four fifths of the cohort did not gain a mark on this question.
+In part 3 d - this is an outline question which is very similar to a state question where candidates must put their response in the context of the question candidates were asked why Tesco's prefers to use local suppliers for the fresh food it sells at its stores.
+Nearly half of the cohort did not gain a mark on this question.
 Again, from the responses seen a number of candidates gave more than one reason.
-An outline question is very similar to a state question where candidates must put their response in the context of the question.
-A number of candidates gave the correct response but it was not in context, and therefore did not gain the marks available.
+A number of candidates gave the correct response, but it was not in context, and therefore did not gain the marks available.

-In part 3 e - candidates were asked to analyse the impact on Sugarfina if customers receive faulty or damaged products.
-Most candidates gained either the top of Level 2 or the bottom of Level 1 with just under a tenth of the candidates not gaining a mark.
-Candidates made reference to the impact of fault or damaged products on the actual business itself and the bad reputation it would get but then did not develop their response to gain the higher level.
+In part 3 e - candidates were asked to analyse why Tesco stores have flexible opening hours.
+Most candidates gained either the top of Level 2 or Level 1 with just under a fifth of the candidates not gaining a mark.
+Reference was made to being convenient to customers having flexible opening hours but then did not develop their response to gain the higher level.
+Candidates should be encouraged to develop their answers with interconnected points to move them into the higher level.

-In part 3 f - again another option question where candidates had to justify which one of the two options would be more suitable for Sugarfina from either introducing self-scan checkouts or introducing click and collect.
+In part 3 f - again another option question where candidates had to justify which one of the two options would be more suitable, buying direct from suppliers or buying from a wholesaler.
 As in question 2 many candidates described both methods giving the advantages and disadvantages.
 Again, there are no knowledge marks available for this type of question.
 From the responses seen a number of candidates confused the two methods.
-Over two thirds of the cohort gained a Level 2.
+Nearly half of the cohort only gained a Level 1 mark and just 5% gained a Level 3 mark.
 Candidates should be encouraged to analyse and evaluate the two options to enable them to gain the higher marks.
 There is no right or wrong answer on this type of question, the candidates can justify either one.
-Candidates should also be encouraged to draw conclusions and make judgements to their comments to gain the higher level marks.
+Candidates should also be encouraged to draw conclusions and make judgements or evaluative comments to gain the higher-level marks.

-Section C
+SECTION C